meds-ee-uet/AHB-DMA-Controller/README.md

 1. Priority is given to the `DmacReq[1]` which Enables `Channel 1` to handle the transfer.
 2. If both bits of DmacReq are asserted, DMAC ignores `DmacReq[0]` signal and doesn't assert its request acknowledge signal `ReqAck[1]`.
 3. `Channel 2` is used for `DmacReq[0]`.
+Depending upon this priority, the state then changes to either `MSB Req` or `LSB Req`.

 ---